 You can use topology correlation to isolate a failure that one managed system caused in a separately managed system.
-For example, operators can see that a TCP/IP failure caused a workstation managed by a Tivoli Management Region to fail; they can then solve the problem in the IP network without further investigation of workstation software.
+For example, operators can see that a TCP/IP failure caused a workstation in an open network to fail; they can then solve the problem in the IP network without further investigation of workstation software.